Connect with others who understand.

 Find Your Team

-Are you or a loved one living with BAH or CAH?
+Are you or a loved one living with bilateral adrenal hyperplasia or congenital adrenal hyperplasia?
 Do you have other questions about the differences?
-Share them in the comments below.
+Share your thoughts in the comments below.

 All updates must be accompanied by text or a picture.